Welcome to FIT Research Lab Innovative. Inclusive. Community-Focused

 Rajib Biswas RN, BSN, MPS, MSN

-Rajib is a second-year PhD student in Nursing at the Nell Hodgson Woodruff School of Nursing, Emory University.
+Rajib Biswas is a second-year PhD student in Nursing at the Nell Hodgson Woodruff School of Nursing, Emory University.
 He completed his undergraduate degree in Nursing Science, followed by a Master’s in Population Sciences and a Master’s in Nursing in Bangladesh.
 Rajib's research focuses on aging, with a particular emphasis on dementia caregiving, Alzheimer's disease, and injury prevention.
 Through his work with the Aging Hub, he aims to explore strategies for promoting healthy aging by leveraging modern resources in a cost-effective manner.

-Fun fact: He loves watching movies and traveling abroad!
+A fun fact: He loves watching movies and traveling abroad!

 Connect